Magnitus-/gogcli/README.md

 Furthermore, for Windows, the executable would be **gogcli.exe**, but the commands are otherwise the same.

+Note that I'm using the long form arguments in all the examples to make everything more legible, but if you'd like to type less, all the arguments have a short form version, following the **POSIX** convention.

 ## Creating an Initial Manifest

 If I want to generate an initial manifest for Linux and Windows files, for the French and English language, I would type: